svetzal/mojentic-mcp/README.md

 ## MCP Protocol Reference

-The library implements the following core JSON-RPC methods as specified by the MCP protocol:
+The library implements the following core JSON-RPC methods as specified by the MCP protocol.
+While methods for `resources` and `prompts` are present for MCP compatibility (returning empty lists), the current implementation is focused on delivering robust `tools` functionality.

 | Method | Description |
 |--------|-------------|